leesga8/pizza-parlor/README.md

 Test: "It should return the price according to the length of the topping array"
 Code: myPizza.topPrice()
 Expected Output: 6

+Describe: pizzaPrice()
+Test: "It should return the price of toppings and size"
+Code: myPizza.pizzaPrice()
+Expected: 20

 ## Setup/Installation Requirements